Unsupervised Learning of Graph Hierarchical Abstractions with Differentiable Coarsening and Optimal Transport: Experiments

 \subsection{Qualitative Study}

-As discussed in Section~\ref{sec:related}, coarsening approaches may be categorized in two classes: clustering based and node-selection based.
+As discussed in the related work section, coarsening approaches may be categorized in two classes: clustering based and node-selection based.
 Methods in the former class (e.g., \diffpool) coarsen a graph through clustering similar nodes.
 In graph representation learning, similarity of nodes is measured by not only their graph distance but also the closeness of their feature vectors.
 Hence, two distant nodes bear a risk of being clustered together if their input features are similar.
-In this case, the graph structure is destroyed.

 On the other hand, methods in the latter class (e.g., \gunet\ and \sagpool) use nodes in the original graph as coarse nodes.
 If the coarse nodes are connected based on only their graph distance but not feature vectors, the graph structure is more likely to be preserved.
 Such is the case for \otc, where only nodes within a 3-hop neighborhood are connected.
 Such is also the case for \gunet\ and \sagpool, where the neighborhood is even more restricted (e.g., only 1-hop neighborhood).
 However, if two coarse nodes are connected only when there is an edge in the original graph, these approaches bear another risk of resulting in disconnected coarse graphs.